When I found out I was pregnant, I was beyond happy. Although at first, my experience was like any other, it soon became a high-risk pregnancy.

 Just rely on the small pleasures to pamper yourself.

 Buy that extra-expensive lotion if you can.
 Stay a little longer in bed in the morning.
-Slack around on the internet if that’s your thing, or listen to your favourite music all-day-long.
+Slack around on the internet if that’s your thing, or listen to your favorite music all day long.

 Dedicate this time to you and your baby, and make it as happy as you possibly can.